hacker1024/ctroller/README.md

   -u  --uinput-device=<path>   uinput character device (defaults to /dev/uinput)
 ```

-Then launch the *ctroller.3dsx* application on your 3DS using a homebrew
+Then launch the *ctroller.3dsx* or *ctroller.cia* application on your 3DS using a homebrew
 launcher of your choice.

 For development purposes, the 3DS-Makefile includes a `run` target that uses